Chatanga/kage/README.md

 Hardware
 --------

-My code works at home, that is on a linux distro and a AMD RX 470 (free AMDGPU driver).
+My code works at home, that is on a Linux distro and a AMD RX 470 (free AMDGPU driver).

 ```
 Renderer: Gallium 0.4 on AMD POLARIS10 (DRM 3.3.0 / 4.8.0-41-generic, LLVM 4.0.0)